stackriot/dokku-gulp-tasks/README.md

 ## Getting started

-1. Install the package to your project with `npm install --save-dev dokku-gulp-tasks`
+1. Install the package to your project with `npm install --save dokku-gulp-tasks`
 2. Require the package in your `gulpfile.js`, and pass it an instance of gulp:

   ```js